misiektoja/instagram_monitor/docs/configuration.md

 Enter the password at the hidden prompt after configuring `SMTP_HOST`, `SMTP_USER`, `SENDER_EMAIL` and `RECEIVER_EMAIL`.
 The command checks mail sign-in before saving `SMTP_PASSWORD` to `.env`.
 No email is sent.
 An exported `SMTP_PASSWORD` overrides the saved value at startup.

 When email alerts are selected but an SMTP setting is missing or invalid, the startup summary shows `Notifications (email): Unavailable` and names the setting.
+Automatic email alerts are skipped silently until the settings are corrected.
 The host and recipient rows show configured values, not a successful mail sign-in.
 Run `instagram_monitor --doctor` to check the sign-in or `instagram_monitor --send-test-email` to check delivery.

 You can use operating system environment variables instead of a file.
 Set them with `export` on Linux, Unix, macOS or WSL: